 Calculating valuation demands

-A too big valuation makes it impossible to reach a reasonable rate of return and therefore destroys the risk and return balance.
-Most startups do also need several rounds of financing.
+A valuation which can be considered too big, makes it impossible to reach a reasonable rate of return and therefore destroys the risk and return balance.
+Most startups also need several rounds of financing.
 The risk of having to go down in valuation in a following funding round increases if the valuation is too high during the first round.
 That has a negative effect on the odds of receiving future financing.

-We recommend a valuation that can be supported by the sales numbers, as is usual for all companies.
+We recommend a valuation that can be supported by the sales numbers, as is typical for all companies.
 Sooner or later any company will be valued on the basis of it’s profitability.

 The purpose of the following model is to provide an indicative valuation of the startup looking for angel funding.